 It led to directing a web series on game developers for Vice magazine, and producing the flagship documentary for their new channel “Motherboard”.
 The speed and intensity of building those short form pieces, between 15-22 minutes, was exhilarating.
 The storytelling and space that length afforded him was structurally freeing, and producing episodic content again felt natural.

 Soon after he signed on to direct a hybrid feature called “Know How”, a musical written and acted by foster care youth about their real lives.
 Its mission: to change the defunct system that hardly serves its children.
-The film is a focal point for dialogue and action, it premiered at Cinequest in 2014, has since gone on to win eight awards, play at sixteen film festivals, and is slated to be released in 2015.
+The film is a focal point for dialogue and action, it premiered at Cinequest in 2014, has since gone on to win eight awards, play at sixteen film festivals, was released in theaters on May 15, 2015, and on Netflix June 15, 2015.

 He moved out west to tell bigger stories on larger canvases.